telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListPagingManager.md

 Gets an integer value indicating the number of pages in the current RadTreeList instance.

-###  IsPagingEnabled `Boolean`
+###  PageSize `Int32`

-Gets a boolean value indicating whether paging is enabled in the current RadTreeList instance.
+Gets an integer value which indicates the page size of the RadTreeList control.